meow-codes201/learn-javascript/README.md

 - Quiz App
 - Notes App
 - Shopping Cart

+## Getting Started
+1. Create a folder for each day's content
+2. Create practice files for exercises
+3. Build projects in separate directories
+4. Use browser DevTools for debugging

+## How to Use This Path
+- Follow the structure day by day
+- Spend approximately 6 hours per day
+- Complete all practice exercises
+- Build at least 2-3 projects before moving forward

 ## Next Steps
 - Learn a Framework (React, Vue, or Angular)